bdsx/bdsx/CONTRIBUTING.md

 but it's more reasonable using the TS namespace instead.
 So, Except in cases where it is impossible to create the namespace, please don't use the $ sign.

+### 6. Avoid multiple accessing of the native field
+If the native field is the object type. it will allocate a new object per accessing.
+Please assign it to the local variable and reuse it.

 ## Tips
 * `./bdsx` directory is using ESLint for the code formatting. it would be better to use ESLint Extension for VSCode.